 This week's TED Talk picks are focused on trauma and come from a diverse range of experiences.
 Nadine Burke Harris: How Childhood Trauma Affects Health Across a Lifetime https://embed.ted.com/talks/nadine_burke_harris_how_childhood_trauma_affects_health_across_a_lifetime In this talk, Nadine Burke Harris passionately addresses the findings of the Adverse Childhood Experiences (ACEs) study.
 This study found a significant correlation between number of … Continue reading TED Talks on Trauma

 Lately I've been sharing some of the TED Talks that I've found particularly informative and inspiring.
 In this post, I'm focusing on talks that challenge the stigma related to mental illness.
-Sangu Delle: There's No Shame In Taking Care of Your Mental Health https://embed.ted.com/talks/sangu_delle_there_s_no_shame_in_taking_care_of_your_mental_health Sangu Delle speaks about the stigma of being an African … Continue reading TED Talks on Mental Health Stigma
+There's more info on my Stop Stigma page.
+Sangu Delle: There's No Shame In Taking Care of Your Mental Health https://embed.ted.com/talks/sangu_delle_there_s_no_shame_in_taking_care_of_your_mental_health Sangu Delle … Continue reading TED Talks on Mental Health Stigma

 Here are a few great TED Talks I've found on a variety of topics related to mental health and illness.
 Eleanor Longden: The Voices in My Head https://embed.ted.com/talks/eleanor_longden_the_voices_in_my_head A psychiatrist once told Eleanor Longden that she would be better off having cancer than a psychotic illness, because it would be more curable.
 Having the … Continue reading TED Talks: Mental Health & Illness